 This General Tso’s sauce is adapted fromPinch of Yum and is delish!
 It’s a little sweet, a little spicy and so yummy.

 It is made with 9 ingredients and comes together quickly, so I recommend gathering your ingredients before starting….

-This time we made it with broccoli, red pepper and chickpeas (+ chicken for the boys) and the only other thing you need is the General Tso’s sauce, scallions, garlic and some rice!
+Then the only other things you need are the General Tso’s sauce, scallions, garlic and some rice!

 Like all our recipes, this one is very customizable —

 You can substitute chicken for chickpeas or as we do in our house – make chicken AND chickpeas!

 And you can stir fry the veggies separate as in the main photo or mix it all together like this,